-With all the museums and attractions that Laura and I visited, plus public transportation, we would have spent €63 ($69.30), and that’s not including the guided tour.
+With all the museums and attractions that I visited, plus public transportation, I would have spent €63 ($69.30), and that’s not including the guided tour.
 Thus, the card for €39 is a great deal.
-Had we timed it right (not on a Monday when most of the museums were closed), we probably could have seen a couple more of the museums.
-We’re also looking forward to going back in the near future to see the rest of the Bordeaux region and tour the chateaux and vineyards.
-Yep, Bordeaux really stole our hearts!
+Had I timed it right (not on a Monday when most of the museums were closed), I probably could have seen a couple more of the museums.
+I’m also looking forward to going back in the near future to see the rest of the Bordeaux region and tour the chateaux and vineyards.
+Yep, Bordeaux really stole my heart!

 Upgrading the Bordeaux CityPass to 72 Hours